ldstep/ldstephens-11ty/src/colophon.md

 New posts are written in Markdown in [Drafts](https://getdrafts.com/) and added to a new post in VS Code.

 No ads.
 No tracking.
 No cookies.
-Ever.
+Ever!